sumsspiffy/worst-wtf/README.md

 ### Official Updates
 * Public backdoors now require users token
 * Cloudflare added, for ddos prevention
+* Backdoored servers can now be removed
+* Staff can no longer view all servers
 * Anti-Vpn removed, was causing issues
 * Public/Private backdoor tool changes
 * Website css changes for mobile
 * Minimal script & api changes
 * Minimized required files

+### Extra Comments
+for a new backdooring method we have a server ping the site on a loop and allow code to be ran on the server but we need to make sure its not running the code multiple times... we will need to make unique custom urls for the server.